ethereum/go-ethereum/docs/_interface/JavaScript-Console.md

 geth attach --exec eth.blockNumber
 ```

-The same syntax can be used to execute a local script with more complex statements on a remote node over http, for example:
+The same syntax can be used to execute a local script file with more complex statements on a remote node over http, for example:

 ```shell
 geth attach http://geth.example.org:8545 --exec 'loadScript("/tmp/checkbalances.js")'